Amorphophallus paeoniifolius: As food

-In Indian state of West Bengal, Assam and in neighbouring country Bangladesh, it is called Ol (ওল/ওল কচু).
-It is usually eaten as mashed or fried or added to curries and, more rarely used in pickle or to make Ol chips.
+In Indian state of West Bengal, Assam and in neighbouring country Bangladesh, it is called ol (ওল/ওল কচু).
+It is usually eaten as mashed or fried or added to curries and, more rarely, used in pickle or to make ol chips.
 In some households, the green leaves and stems are also cooked as green vegetables.

-In Uttar Pradesh and Gujarat, It is called Suran.
+In Maharashtra, Uttar Pradesh and Gujarat, It is called suran.

-In Bihar, it is used in oal curry (i.e. Elephant Foot curry), oal bharta or chokha, pickles and chutney.
-Oal chutney is also called Barabar chutney as it has mango, ginger and oal in equal quantities, hence the name barabar (meaning "in equal amount").
+In Bihar, it is used in oal curry (i.e. elephant foot curry), oal bharta or chokha, pickles, and chutney.
+Oal chutney is also called barabar chutney as it has mango, ginger, and oal in equal quantities, hence the name barabar (meaning "in equal amount").

-In Chhattisgarh, it is called Zimmikanda or Zaminkand and eaten as curry, being a delicacy among people of Chhattisgarh.
+In Chhattisgarh, it is called zimmikanda or zaminkand and eaten as curry, being a delicacy among people of Chhattisgarh.

-In Tripura, it is called Batema and prepared by making a paste with sodium bicarbonate (baking soda) and water to remove its raphides (calcium oxalate needles).
+In Tripura, it is called batema and prepared by making a paste with sodium bicarbonate (baking soda) and water to remove its raphides (calcium oxalate needles).
 The paste is shaped into buns and boiled with water containing baking soda, after which the water is discarded.
 The buns are then cut into pieces and combined with fresh garlic paste and mosdeng (a spicy paste of dried fish/shrimp and chili).
 Also, the leaves and stems are eaten by chopping them into pieces and frying.

-In Karnataka, it is called Suvarnagadde.
+In Karnataka, it is called suvarnagadde.

-In Southern India, especially Kerala, it is known as Chena (ചേന), the tuber has been a part of people's diet for centuries.
-In Tamil it is called kaaraa karanai kizangu(காறாக்கரணைக் கிழங்கு), chénaikkizangu (சேனைக்கிழங்கு).
-It is mainly served as steamed pieces (പുഴുക്ക്) along with traditional chutney made of green chilli, coconut oil, shallots and garlic although the curry preparation is also common as a side dish for rice.
+In South India, especially Kerala, it is known as chena (ചേന), and the tuber has been a part of people's diet for centuries.
+In Tamil it is called kaaraa karanai kizangu (காறாக்கரணைக் கிழங்கு) or chénaikkizangu (சேனைக்கிழங்கு).
+It is mainly served as steamed pieces (പുഴുക്ക്) along with traditional chutney made of green chili, coconut oil, shallots and garlic, although the curry preparation is also common as a side dish for rice.
 It is made into a thick chutney (masiyal, மசியல்), typically eaten as an accompaniment with a rice dish.
-It has served as the main source of carbohydrates especially during the famine-stricken days of the region in the past along with the more popular tapioca.
-The flower bud before it blooms is also used for making curry.
+The tuber is known as "Kanda Gadda"(కంద గడ్డ).
+The tuber is popular among the Telugu-speaking states, too, where it is cooked along with the leaves of Indian spinach, tamarind pulp, and spices, to a vegan stew that is specifically served and consumed during devotional feasts and auspicious celebrations like housewarming and baby-showers.
+It is also cut into thin slices or strips and fried as a snack, much like potato fries.
+It has served as the main source of carbohydrates especially during the famine-stricken days of the region in the past along with the more popular tapioca for many centuries.
+The flower bud, before it blooms, is also used for making curry.
 All parts of the flower can be used for making different types of side dishes.

-In Nepal, it is called oal, kaan or suran and is grown mainly in the southern plains of the country.
+In Nepal, it is called oal, kaan, or suran, and is grown mainly in the southern plains of the country.
 Its curry is consumed in Jitiya and Deepawali festivals.